DiegoLopesLima/validate/README.md

 Accepts a boolean value to specify if field is required.
 (Default:`false`)

 ### data-trim
+Accepts a boolean value.
 If true, removes the spaces from the ends in the field value.
 (The field value is not changed)

 ## Supported parameters